PeyPaul/object_detection/README.md

 # object_detection
-I will develop the description later

 -git

 First we need to install npm and run npm install in roder to install the dependencies

+Due to complication, I decided to abort the project (Need to check before deleting it)